google/syzkaller/docs/freebsd/README.md

 This page contains instructions to set up syzkaller to run on a FreeBSD or Linux host and fuzz an amd64 FreeBSD kernel running in a virtual machine.

-Currently, syzkaller can fuzz FreeBSD running under QEMU or GCE (Google Compute Engine).
+Currently, syzkaller can fuzz FreeBSD running under bhyve, QEMU or GCE (Google Compute Engine).
 Regardless of the mode of operation, some common steps must be followed.

 ## Setting up a host